LukasDrothler/fastapiutils/USAGE.md

 ### Database Setup

-You need a MySQL database with the following user table structure:
+You need a MySQL database with the following table structure.
+Use the provided `fastapiutils/requirements.sql` file:

 ```sql
 CREATE TABLE `user` (